 Why should you choose My Green Lighting?

 My Green Lighting is proud of our levels of customer service, both before and after a sale.
-If you need advice about which product is right you, just give us a call and we'll talk through the options with you.
+If you need advice about which product is right for you, just give us a call and we'll talk through the options with you.
 We'll never sell you a product that we don't think is right for your requirements.

 If you're looking for something that you can't find on the site, we can probably track it down for you.
 Our previous requests have ranged from a single spot light, to a light fitting to install at the bottom of a well!